 Appointments can be scheduled online through our scheduling platform.
-We offer antigen tests with results in 15 minutes and PCR tests with results in 60 minutes.
+We offer antigen tests with results in 15 minutes and PCR tests with results in as soon as 60 minutes.
 Both tests are FDA approved and we provide certified results for traveling purposes.

 Can I walk-in?

 If you are paying cash please feel free to walk in to our location and make the payment there.
 FSH card payment is also available!
 We are allowing walk-ins to make their appointments on-site and pay online at the testing center to avoid spreading of COVID-19

 What if I don't have a car?

 Even though our main modality is drive-thru testing, we have a special zone for patients using on-demand or public transportation.